HildoBijl/stepwise/packages/value-types/README.md

 The registry key is authoritative.
 The current adapter contracts do not carry a separate type discriminator themselves, so `value-types` cannot independently verify that an adapter was placed under the intended key.

-No domain-specific value types are built into this package.
+Only the fundamental Integer and MultipleChoice value types are built into this package.
+Engine-specific integrations remain external.

 ## Combining registries